zected/clarustw/README.md

-# clarustw
+# tw-clarus

-Clanding Page with Tailwind CSS
+clarus landing page build with tailwindcss, this is learning section